srhallx/EmployeeDirectory/README.md

 - wl add api EmployeeDirectoryiOS -e ios
 - wl add adapter EmployeeAdapter --type http

-Now replace both the EmployeeAdapter-impl.js and the EmployeeAdapter.xml files with the same two files in this repository.
+Now replace both the EmployeeAdapter-impl.js and the EmployeeAdapter.xml files with the same two files in MobileFirstFiles directory inside this repository.

 From project root directory: